Rufus M. Jones papers

 Scope and Contents note

 The collection consists of Rufus Jones’ correspondence, diaries, financial papers, manuscripts, Haverford College class notes, short talks, photographs, medals and artifacts and material relating to Jones.
-Correspondence from and photographs of Elizabeth Bartram Cadbury Jones, Jones’ second wife, and Mary Hoxie Jones, Jones’ daughter, is also included.
+Correspondence from and photographs of Elizabeth Bartram Cadbury Jones, Jones’ second wife, and Mary Hoxie Jones, Jones’ daughter, is also included both in their respective series and in series related primarily to Rufus Jones, as is material related to his family and friends.
 Prominent topics in this collection are Rufus Jones’ teaching, his writing and editing, his religious beliefs, his efforts toward the reunification of branches within the Society of Friends, his work for various service organizations such as the American Friends Service Committee, peace issues, his friendships, and his family.

 Dates